Maggi Stratford

 Trans men and voice

-And trans men were telling me that their experiences didn't bear out the opinion that T is a problem-free solution to the transitioning male voice.
+Trans men I met at the Leeds Gender Identity clinic were telling me that their experiences didn't bear out the opinion that testosterone is a problem-free solution to the transitioning male voice.
 Some trans men experience poor pitch control, loss of volume, diminished range of the voice; these impairments can remain, even after the voice has 'settled'.

 I work with trans men – both pre-T and post-T – to help them prepare for and deal with the effect on their larynx of the heavy doses of testosterone they are prescribed (the doses are 'heavy' relative to the gradual production of testosterone in the adolescent male).